JimKnopfIoT/OBS-Instrument-Overlay/README.md

 # OBS-Instrument-Overlay
 Instrument overlay for OBS-Studio

-From time to time i repair some electronic stuff that find their way to my bench.
-I use different devices for examination the DUT.
-Most of my test gear has LAN connection and supports SCPI/LXI, some other devices support BT BLE like the Fnirsi C1.
-For documentation i usually use the web frontent of my devies to make screenshots with the readings.
-The downside is, for the same situation, i have to take several screenshots from different devices.
-Sometimes i record it using OBS.
-Recently i watched a video on YT from the guy called BordRev.
-He uses different tools for diagnosing but all of them using the same look.
-Very cool.

-Because of a lack of programming knowledge, i let claude code do its magic in phyton/websocket/html/css programming to get it to work on my linux laptop with my special device setup in the same look.
-I let claude create a config file for setting color and device specific stuff.
+From time to time, I repair electronic stuff that end up on my workbench.
+For diagnostics and testing, I use various instruments and measurement tools.
+Most of my test gear supports LAN connectivity and SCPI/LXI, while some devices — like the FNIRSI C1 USB meter — use Bluetooth BLE.

+For documentation, I usually take screenshots from the web interfaces of my test-gear.
+The downside is that, for a single test setup, I often need multiple screenshots from different instruments.
+Sometimes I also record the process using OBS Studio.
+Recently, I watched a YouTube video by BordRev.
+He uses several diagnostic tools as well, but all of them share the same visual style and overlay design.
+I really liked that clean and unified look.

+Since my programming knowledge is limited, I used Claude Code to help me create a solution using Python, WebSockets, HTML, and CSS.
+The system now runs on my Linux laptop and is tailored to my specific instrument setup.
+Claude also helped generate a configuration system for colors, layouts, and device-specific settings.
-There is a backend that has to be started first, then OBS starts and connects to it via websocket.
-It is a local html site that you can use in OBS.
-Claude managed not only to connect to my LAN devices (DMM7510, Envox Bench Box 3, Korad KEL103) but also to a Fnirsi C1 USB-Meter using BT BLE connection.
+The setup consists of a backend service that starts first.
+OBS then connects to it through a local WebSocket-based HTML interface, which is used as a browser source inside OBS.
+So far, Claude successfully connected not only my LAN-based instruments (Keithley DMM7510, Envox Bench Box 3, and Korad KEL103), but also the FNIRSI C1 USB meter over BLE.

-It's easy to add devices that are using SCPI commands.
-The well known TestController-App has a folder containing settings for a wide range of devices.

-View
+Adding SCPI-compatible devices is relatively easy.
+The well-known TestController application already includes configuration files for a wide range of instruments, which makes integrating additional hardware much simpler.

+##View
 <p align="center">
 <img src="Bildschirmfoto vom 2026-05-14 20-56-48.jpg" width=420">
 <img src="Bildschirmfoto vom 2026-05-15 18-46-12.jpg" width="420">